JobJob/Reactive.jl/doc/Design Overview.md

 #### More info

+There is some info on each operator in the [dev notes](dev%20notes.md).
 Please feel free to open issues if things are not clear.